hafriedlander/php-peg/README.md

 	C: B
 </code></pre>

-The expression stack for finding $a will be C, B, A - in other words, the A rule will be checked first, followed by B, followed by C
+The expression stack for finding $a will be C, B, A - in other words, the A rule will be checked first, followed by B, followed by C.

 #### In terminals (literals and regexes)